 Handling a divorce with dignity does not involve hiding what you feel because all your emotions are real and valid.
-You might feel angry, disappointed, hurt, and you need to let your partner know what you feel.
+You might feel angry, disappointed, and hurt, and you need to let your partner know what you feel.
 However, ensure that your emotions do not dictate your actions.
 If your partner is not your safe space, you can take the help of professionals, friends and family.
-Keep a journal, to vent and to collect your thoughts.
+Keep a journal, to vent and collect your thoughts.
 Let your loved ones know what you need to get through this difficult time of your life.
 Even if you need time by yourself, do not feel guilty and express your feelings clearly.

 3. Be Fair